brevzin/cpp_proposals/2637_member_visit/member_visit.md

 `std::apply`, also added in C++17, is also a non-member function template.
 It takes a single _`tuple-like`_ object and a callable, and its interface otherwise mirrors `std::variant`.
 I am not sure why it takes the function first and the tuple second, even though the tuple is the subject of the operation.

-`std::apply` originally needed to be a member function for one of the same reasons as `std::visit`: proper forwarding of const-ness and value category.
+`std::apply` originally needed to be a non-member function for one of the same reasons as `std::visit`: proper forwarding of const-ness and value category.
 But, as with `std::visit`, this can now easily be made a member function template.
 It's just that we have to add it to multiple types: `pair`, `tuple`, `array`, and `subrange`.

 ::: cmptable
 ### Existing